 I searched food blogs and found a couple of good recipes.
 But before I got a chance to try them out, I found a recipe by Chef Ludo of the famous Ludo Bites, whose culinary creations I’ve yet to try, but I badly want to do so.

 These didn’t take very long to prepare and they came out so well!
-I thought they would only taste good warm, but I ate a bunch of them cold the next day and they still tasted good and the pastry shell remained its crispy exterior.
+I thought they would only taste good warm, but I ate a bunch of them cold the next day and they still tasted good and the pastry maintained its crispy exterior.
 I gave some to BF and told him this is what a gougere should taste like.
 He loved it.

 I followed Chef Ludo’s recipe exactly except for the cheese substitution.
 I also chose to pipe mine because I think they look better piped.
-If you don’t have a piping bag, you can just use a sandwich bag or freezer sandwich bag and cut a hole at one end.
+If you don’t have a piping bag, you can just use a sandwich bag or freezer bag and cut a hole at one end.
 I did two swirls for each puff.

 - 8 1/2 tbsp water